wemogy/documentation/docs/identity/deployment.md

 - Kubernetes Cluster
   - [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) installed
   - [Cert Manager](https://cert-manager.io/docs/installation/kubernetes/) installed
-  - Access to our private Container Registry
+- Username and Password to access the wemogy Container Registry (you can get this as a wemogy customer)
 - Helm installed
 - A PostgreSQL server with two databases
   - Database for identity management (e.g. called `ory_kratos`)